Videophone Connects UK Family, Helps with Hand Tremor

 Now lives alone

-She has been living alone since her husband died 4 years ago after a long battle with cancer (20 years).
+She has been living alone in England since her husband died 4 years ago after a long battle with cancer (20 years).

 A serious fall 2 years ago nearly killed her – so life has not been much fun and she knows she is vulnerable and less able to cope.
 She wants to stay in the family home of >50 years.
 The fact is, she is alone 95% of the time and resists asking people for help and so, in effect, isolates herself.
 She seldom goes out other than to a lunch club once a week and Sunday dinner, which set a repetitive weekly routine with few highlights to inspire her.